CosmosOS/Cosmos/docs/articles/user/network.md

 - A build constructor writes the complete frame, including lengths and checksums, at construction time; nothing is recomputed later, so header bytes must not be modified after construction.
 - Header properties are snapshots parsed from `RawData` at construction; writing to `RawData` does not refresh them.
 - A parse constructor (`new XxxPacket(byte[])`) aliases the caller's array without copying.
-- `NetworkStack.Send` resolves the sending device from the packet's source IP and returns `false` when no configured interface matches it; the destination MAC is resolved by ARP unless the destination is a broadcast.
+- `NetworkStack.Send` resolves the sending device from the packet's source IP and returns `false` when no configured interface matches it; the destination MAC is resolved by ARP over IPv4 and by Neighbor Discovery over IPv6, unless the destination is a broadcast or a multicast group.
+- The UDP checksum differs by version, and it is the one field that does.
+A build constructor that receives the payload writes the checksum; one that takes only a length leaves the field zero, which means "not computed" over IPv4 and is illegal over IPv6, so call `WriteChecksum()` once the payload is in place.
-- A custom IP protocol is a subclass of `IPPacket`: pass the protocol number and payload length to a build constructor and write the payload at `DataOffset`.
+- A protocol only IPv4 carries is a subclass of `IPPacket`: pass the protocol number and payload length to a build constructor and write the payload at `DataOffset`.
+A protocol both versions carry composes an `InternetPacket` instead, the way `UdpPacket` and `TcpPacket` do.

 ## Current limitations

 - `System.Net.Dns` is not plugged; use the Cosmos `DnsClient` shown above.
+- IPv6 stops at the link.
+There is a link-local address, Neighbor Discovery, ICMPv6 echo, and UDP and TCP now ride IPv6 through the same packet classes as IPv4, but there is no routing table, so every destination has to be on the link.
+No SLAAC or DHCPv6, no address configuration beyond the link-local address, and `IPAddress` stays IPv4-only in the socket plugs, so the standard .NET socket classes reach IPv4 only.
 - No TLS, so no `HttpClient`/HTTPS: raw TCP only.
 - Several NICs are registered and configured, and outbound packets are routed by matching the source address against each interface's configuration, so `NetworkManager.Primary` decides only where the unrouted helpers (`NetworkManager.Send`, the no-handle `IPConfig.Enable`) go.
 - Half-close is not supported: `Close()` on an established TCP connection expects the peer to answer the FIN handshake within 5 seconds and throws if it keeps the connection open.